idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md

 !equation
 (\nabla \psi, \dfrac{K}{\mu} \nabla p) = 0

 If $\mu = 0$, the residual would yield a [`NaN`](https://en.wikipedia.org/wiki/NaN) value and the application would crash.
-Thus, the source code shall be modified to prevent this condition and a second test will be created with the input, `viscosity = 0`, to verify that a proper, unambiguous error occurs.
+Thus, the source code shall be modified to prevent this condition and a second test will be created with the input `viscosity = 0` to verify that a proper, unambiguous error occurs.

 ### Source Code id=source-demo